Update 2021 March:

 If you want to export the data model from either Power BI Desktop or Power BI Service to CSV or SQL Server check this out.

 Hans Peter Pfister has already explained how to export data from Power BI Desktop to SQL Server using R scripts.
 Although Hans has done a brilliant job, it might be a bit hard to make it work if you don’t have any R experience and you don’t even know how to install and call R libraries.
-That’s so true about myself, I’m NOT an R guy, but, who knows, maybe I will be.
+That’s so true about me, I’m NOT an R guy, but, who knows, maybe I will be.

 But, what if you don’t want to go with R?
 If you are more involved with BI than analytics, then using R might not really be your cup of tea.
 Luckily, there is another way to export your Power BI data to SQL Server which is more BI friendly.
 You can export Power BI data to SQL Server using SSIS (SQL Server Integration Services).
 So if you are familiar with SSIS, then it might be your preferred choice.